Divorce Attorney in San Antonio

 Completing the service of process is what starts the clock running on the waiting period in your state.

 The non-filing spouse is known as the respondent.
 Although it is not actually required, the respondent can file a response to the petition saying that he or she agrees.
 This makes it more likely that the case will proceed without requiring a court hearing, which can only delay the process and cost more than it would otherwise.
-Generally speaking, if a response is not filed within 30 days, the petitioner can request that a default judgement be entered by the court, granting what was asked for in the divorce petition.
+Generally speaking, if a response is not filed within 30 days, the petitioner can request that a default judgment be entered by the court, granting what was asked for in the divorce petition.

 When facing a divorce, understanding the difference between a contested and uncontested divorce is crucial.
 This distinction can significantly impact the duration, cost, and emotional strain of the process.